Utah Deaf History and Culture

 The Arthur Wenger Athletic Association (AWAA) was an older boys' club.
 It was founded and was named for a distinguished USD alumni, Arthur Wenger, class of 1913.
 It operated from 1919 until 1956.
 (Roberts, 1994).

 The AWAA's mission was to foster social growth and good fellowship among boys through physical engagement (Robert, 1994).
-Under AWAA, students raised funds completely through candy sales on the school campus (Sanderson, The Utah Eagle, October 1956).
+Under AWAA, students raised funds ultimately through candy sales on the school campus (Sanderson, The Utah Eagle, October 1956).

 The Spur Club